onedata/onedata-documentation/docs/user-guide/tokens.md

 * `api` - limits the API operations that can be performed with the token.
-The operations are whitelisted using the Onedata API matchspec format, which includes the service identifier, operation type (CRUD) and resource identifier.
+The operations are whitelisted using the Onedata API matchspec format, which however is currently used only internally.
+Adding information how to build matchspecs is on the roadmap for official API documentation.
 If no such caveat is included in a token, it can be used for all API calls.
     ```json
     {
         "type": "api",